What to see in Bolivia

-Located south of the Salar de Uyuni and north of the Atacama Desert of Chile, at an altitude of between 4200 and 6000 meters at some points, and set between the heights of the Andes, this is the most famous protected area in Bolivia.
-It is home to volcanoes, geysers, deserts, colored lagoons and hot springs in a spectacular desert landscape.
+Located south of the Salar de Uyuni and north of the Atacama Desert of Chile, at an altitude of between 4200 and 6000 metres at some points, and set between the heights of the Andes, this is the most famous protected area in Bolivia.
+It is home to volcanoes, geysers, deserts, coloured lagoons and hot springs in a spectacular desert landscape.

-Rock formations of up to 10 meters high are displayed on a vast brown and desolate plain and have been shaped by the wind over the centuries.
+Rock formations of up to 10 metres high are displayed on a vast brown and desolate plain and have been shaped by the wind over the centuries.
 Siloli is one of the aridest deserts in the world and its main attraction is the "Stone Tree".
-In the Dalí Desert, the landscape of rocks look like true works of art and remind us of the surrealism that the painter embodied in his works, hence the name given to the strange and wonderful dessert.
+In the Dalí Desert, the landscape of rocks look like true works of art, and remind us of the surrealism that the painter embodied in his works, hence the name given to the strange and wonderful desert.
 Lovers of photography and art should be sure to visit this desert on a trip to Bolivia.

-Whitish on the banks due to the crust of borax, inside the Laguna Salada de Los Polques you can see some the thermal energy bubbling beneath the surface.
-It has a conditioned area for bathing, composed of a small pool of thermal waters that are filled with water emerging from the subsoil at a comfortable 37 degrees Celsius.
+Whitish on the banks due crust of borax, inside the Laguna Salada de Los Polques you can see some the thermal energy bubbling beneath the surface.
+It has a conditioned area for bathing, composed of a small pool of thermal waters that is filled with water emerging from the subsoil at a comfortable 37 degrees celsius.

-At 5000 meters above sea level, the so-called ‘Sun of Tomorrow’ is a geothermal field of intense volcanic activity.
-Fumaroles, which are openings near a volcano, through which hot sulfurous gases emerge, can be seen emitting gases, and boiling pools of water of different colors depending on the minerals they contain.
+At 5000 metres above sea level, the so called ‘Sun of Tomorrow’ is a geothermal field of intense volcanic activity.
+Fumaroles, which are openings near a volcano, through which hot sulphurous gases emerge, can be seen emitting gases, and boiling pools of water of different colours depending on the minerals they contain.

 ‘Colorada’ or Coloured Lagoon owes its vibrant appearance to the pigment of microscopic algae that live in its waters.
 The flamingos feed on them and nest in the lagoon.
 It is one of the few places in the world inhabited by three different species of flamingos: Chilean, with pink, orange and white plumage; Andean, deep red; and James, smaller and with a black and yellow beak.